pytorch-fdn/foundation-hosted/README.md

 Your project's application is placed in the backlog for triaging.
 You can view the status of your application and others at any time by checking out our [Project Board](https://github.com/orgs/pytorch-fdn/projects/6/views/1).

-As we approach Ecosystem review meetings, PyTorch staff will move applications to the "in-progress" column on the Project Board (number dependent on how many can be reviewed in a given meeting).
-At this point, the Technical Advisory Committee will ask questions, seek to learn more, and make a decision on the project.
+As the community approaches the Ecosystem review meetings, PyTorch staff will move applications to the "in-progress" column on the Project Board (number dependent on how many can be reviewed in a given meeting).
+At this point, members of the Technical Advisory Committee (TAC) will ask questions, seek to learn more, and make a decision on the project.

 ### Community Comments on Applications

-The TAC welcomes and appreciates community members support and exploration in surfacing items for technical consideration as part of application process because it allows the TAC to have a more comprehensive perspective on each projects' potential and supports our understanding about these projects.
+The TAC welcomes and appreciates community members support and exploration in surfacing items for technical consideration as part of application process because it allows the TAC members to have a more comprehensive perspective on each projects' potential and supports our understanding about these projects.

 ### The TAC's review meeting

-When the TAC meets to review applications, your application will be pulled up and discussed.
-Your application may receive one of several statuses:
+When the TAC members meet to review applications, your application will be pulled up and discussed.
+Your application may receive one of several status and/or labels:

 * `New` - It is a brand new application and is in the backlog for an upcoming review.
 * `Approved` - The application has been reviewed and been approved by the TAC.
-The issue will be closed.
+The issue will be closed by the TAC.
 * `Declined` - The application has been reviewed and been declined by the TAC.
 The comments on the issue will reflect the TAC decision and the issue will be closed.
 * `Need-Info` - The application has been reviewed and requires more information in order for the TAC to further discuss the application.
 For instructions on what to do, please jump down to [Need-Info](#need-info).
-* `TAG-Assigned` - The application has been reviewed and the TAC would like a TAG to review or consult with the project prior to further discussions.
-For instructions on what to do, please jump down to [TAG-Assigned](#tag-assigned).
-* `Postponed` - The application has been reviewed and the TAC has determined the project (as it exists at time of review) is not ready for inclusion within the PyTorch.
+* `Postponed` - The application has been reviewed and the TAC has determined the project (as it exists at time of review) is not ready for inclusion.
 For instructions on what to do, please jump down to [Postponed](#postponed)
-* `Returning` - The application has been reviewed previously, was affixed a `Need-Info` or `TAG-Assigned` label, and that work has been completed and is ready for re-review.
+* `Returning` - The application has been reviewed previously, was affixed a `Need-Info` or `Postponed` label, and that work has been completed and is ready for re-review.
 For instructions on what to do, please jump down to [Returning](#returning).

 ### Label statuses defined